AlamarW/Secure-Password-Generator/README.md

 Password storage?
 Make a local storage so that PasswordGen doesn't generate the same password twice, of course there're problems with this, so we'll see.

-# I'm Open To Suggestions!
-If you have any recommendations for spassgen, feel free to email me at alamardevel@gmail.com!